Leslie Porter, City Manager

 Angelia "Angie " Guy, City Clerk, CMC

 The City Clerk is appointed by the City Commission and is responsible for administering the legislative affairs of the City.
 As a charter position the Clerk serves the Mayor, City Commission and all administrative departments.
 The Clerks acts as a historian for the community and performs all "public" services.
-The Clerk's office handles the issuance of Business Tax Receipts and matters related to the Dade City Cemetery and all Public Records Requests.
+The Clerk's office handles the matters related to the Dade City Cemetery and all Public Records Requests.

 Dye, Harrison, Kirkland, Petruff, Pratt & St. Paul, PLLC